BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes – you'll be doing a lot of walking, especially exploring the Old Town.
+Pack comfortable walking shoes – you'll be doing a lot of exploring on foot!
 Layers are also a good idea, as the weather can be unpredictable.
-Don't forget an adapter for your electronics; Romania uses European plugs.
+A light rain jacket is essential, even in summer, and don't forget a universal adapter for your electronics.

 Weather Details